Top

 Overseas education

-If you are offered an overseas assignment, you will have to look carefully into the education available for your children.
-It is essential that your children are registered on JPA, and that you contact the Overseas Education and Supportability Team (OEST – formerly CEAS)* for advice.
-This is especially important if you have a child with Special Educational Needs or Disability (SEND).
+If you are offered an overseas assignment, you will have to look carefully into the overseas education available for your children.
+It is essential that your children are registered on JPA, and that you contact the Overseas Education and Supportability Team (OEST) for advice.
+This is especially important if you have a child with an additional need or disability.

 The type and quality of education available will differ from country to country and often from one part of a country to another.
 Remember that what is right for one child is not necessarily right for another.
 The age and ability of your child will have an effect on your decision.
 The opportunity for a child to be educated in a different system and different culture can be attractive, but you will have to weigh up carefully the advantages and disadvantages.